wandb/weave/examples/README.md

 ## Examples structure

 The `examples/` folder contains:
-* `apps`: the most polished demos--best place for a quick overview
-* `tutorial`: more detailed walkthroughs for a growing set of use cases
+* `getting_started`: Learn how to build interactive data applications
-* `reference`: syntax and usage for Weave types, ops, and panels
+* `reference`: Syntax and usage for Weave types, ops, and panels
-* `experimental` and other paths:  everything else, ranging from focused proofs-of-concept to very experimental works-in-progress—-we hope these inspire your exploration and welcome PRs for improvement :)
+* `experimental`:  Everything else, ranging from focused proofs-of-concept to very experimental works-in-progress—-we hope these inspire your exploration and welcome PRs for improvement!
+* `apps (future)`: Example applications
+* `guides (future)`: Guides to use specific features for advanced users

 ## Running examples